Y Hanging Diamond Ranch, Montana

 ● Horse training pen

 The Y Hanging Diamond ranch sits 27 miles north of Jordan, Montana, on the south bank of the Missouri River as it flows into Fort Peck Reservoir.
-The ranch includes a lease for 25 sections of Charles M. Russell National Wildlife Refuge land, which borders more than 41,000 acres of easy-access lake front.
+The ranch borders the Charles M. Russell National Wildlife Refuge land, which has more than 41,000 acres of easy-access lake front.
 Jordan offers a county-owned, public airport two miles northwest of the central business district, just 30 minutes from the ranch.
 The asphalt-surfaced runway measures 4,300 by 75 feet, and covers 234 acres.
 Billings International Airport is three hours to the south.

 Fort Peck and the CMR Wildlife Refuge